faucetsdn/network-tools/CONTRIBUTING.md

 help prioritize the most common problems and requests.

 ### Conventions

-Fork the repo and make changes on your fork in the master branch.
-(Vent loads plugins from the Master branch exclusively, so it won't pickup changes made in a feature branch!)

 Make sure you include relevant updates or additions to documentation and tests when creating or modifying features.